xianghui/javascript101/content/lessons/1-6-arrays.md

 `pop()` and `shift()` are the opposite of `push()` and `unshift()`. `pop()` allows us to remove the last element in the array, while `shift()` allows us to remove the first element in the array.
-Similarly, both methods modifies the original array.
+Similarly, both methods modify the original array.

 ```javascript